About plagiocephaly or flat head

-Newborn babies often have strangely shaped heads.
+Babies are often born with misshapen heads.
 This can be caused by the head’s position in the uterus during pregnancy, or it can happen because of the squashy passage down the birth canal.
-It usually fixes itself within about six weeks.

-In some babies, more severe deformational plagiocephaly can be caused by tight neck muscles (congenital muscular torticollis), a strong preference for turning their heads to one side, or low muscle tone.
-Some babies with severe deformational plagiocephaly might also have a delay in the development of gross motor skills like rolling and crawling later in infancy.
+In some babies, more severe plagiocephaly can be caused by tight neck muscles (congenital muscular torticollis), which means babies have a strong preference for turning their heads to one side.

 Signs and symptoms of plagiocephaly